akarshchauhan15/Periodic-Table-Element-Reviser/README.md

 ### Controls

 All the actions are touch based.
-The input is given through Android's default keyboard.
+Text input is accepted through Android's default keyboard.

 ### Feedback